pirovc/ganon/READMEnew.md

 ## Building customized databases

-besides the automated download and build (`ganon build`) ganon provides a highly customizable build procedure (`ganon build-custom`) to create databases.
+Besides the automated download and build (`ganon build`) ganon provides a highly customizable build procedure (`ganon build-custom`) to create databases.

 To use custom sequences, just provide them with `--input`. ganon will try to retrieve all necessary information necessary to build a database.